 The photometry layer computes quadratic limb-darkened transit flux, handles binary eclipse geometry (for eclipsing binary configurations), and exposes hooks for phase curves and instrument noise.

 The diagnostics layer is the part I find most useful: energy conservation checks across the integration, radial velocity time series, astrometry, and transit timing outputs.
-If your N-body integrator is drifting, the energy plot tells you immediately.
+An energy plot can reveal some numerical drift; a flat plot is not a complete accuracy validation.

 What it deliberately does not do